 - Overseeing existing waste diversion programs until they are wound up

-- Developing and operating a registry to register and receive information from obligated parties responsible for materials under the RRCEA to register with the Authority and report on waste recovery.
+- Developing and operating a registry for producers responsible for materials under the RRCEA to register with the Authority and report on waste recovery.

 - Managing, analyzing and reporting on the information in the registry